5 Signs of Father-Daughter Enmeshment & How to Spot Them

 Sign #5: Challenges in Other Relationships

 The effects of father-daughter enmeshment rarely stay contained within that single relationship.
-Daughters who grow up in enmeshed dynamics often struggle to form healthy connections with peers, romantic partners, and other family members.
+Daughters who grow up in enmeshed patterns often struggle to form healthy connections with peers, romantic partners, and other family members.

 Romantic relationships can be particularly challenging.
 A daughter from an enmeshed background may unconsciously seek partners who replicate the familiar pattern, choosing people who are controlling or emotionally dependent.
 Or she may struggle with commitment, pulling away whenever a relationship becomes too close because intimacy feels threatening to her sense of self.